AshkanWatson/PortListener/README.md

 # Run The Script
 ./PortListener.sh
 ```
+You Can Put This Script On Startup App To Run After Reboot Too For Do This Check [Setup Section](https://github.com/AshkanWatson/PortListener#setup)
 ## Setup
 To Make The Script Run Automatically After A Reboot, You Can Follow Steps:
 Adding The Line:
 `/path/to/ListenerPort.sh &`
 to the **`/etc/rc.local`** File
 ## License
 [License](https://github.com/AshkanWatson/PortListener/blob/main/LICENSE)